rmt/amqptools/README.rst

 amqpspawn
 ---------

 amqpspawn binds to an exchange and queue using a binding key, and can spawn a program on message retrieval, or send the same information to stdout.

+There's a hardcoded maximum message size of 10MB.
+If you need to send larger messages, consider splitting them into smaller blocks.

 $ ./amqpspawn --help::